-7.12.1.
+7.13.1.
 Topology Hiding - Session Manager

-For the compliance test, topology hiding profile PRT-Domain2 was created for Session Manager.
+For the compliance test, topology hiding profile PRT-Domain was created for Session Manager.
 This profile will be applied to traffic from the Avaya SBCE to Session Manager.
 When creating the profile, configure the parameters as follows:

-- Set Header to the header whose host part of the URI is to be modified. - Set Criteria to IP/Domain to indicate that the host part should be modified if it is an IP address or a domain. - Set Replace Action to Auto for all headers except Request-Line, Referred-By, Refer-To, From and To which should be set to Overwrite. - For those headers to be overwritten, the Overwrite Value is set to the enterprise domain (avaya.com).
+- Set Header to the header whose host part of the URI is to be modified. - Set Criteria to IP/Domain to indicate that the host part should be modified if it is an IP address or a domain. - Set Replace Action to Auto for all headers except Request-Line, From, To, Refer-To and Referred-By which should be set to Overwrite. - For those headers to be overwritten, the Overwrite Value is set to the enterprise domain (avaya.com).

-7.12.2.
-Topology Hiding - X5 Solutions
+7.13.2.
+Topology Hiding - IntelePeer

-For the compliance test, topology hiding profile SP-X5-TH was created for X5 Solutions.
-This profile will be applied to traffic from the Avaya SBCE to X5 Solutions.
-When creating the profile, configure the parameters as follows:
+For the compliance test, topology hiding profile SP-General was created for IntelePeer.
+It is cloned from the predefined default profile.
+This profile will be applied to traffic from the Avaya SBCE to IntelePeer.
+All settings were unchanged from the default profile as shown below: